e-ago/bitcracker/README.md

 BitCracker doesn't provide any mask attack, cache mechanism or smart dictionary creation; therefore you need to provide your own input dictionary.

-Examples
+## Examples
-===

-In the the run_test.sh script there are several attack examples using the encrypted images provided in this repo:
+In the the run_test.sh script there are several attack examples using the images (of encrypted memory devices)provided in this repo:
-* imgWin7: memory unit encrypted with BitLocker using Windows 7 Enteprise edition OS
+* imgWin7: BitLocker on Windows 7 Enteprise edition OS
-* imgWin8: memory unit encrypted with BitLocker using Windows 8 Enteprise edition OS
+* imgWin8: BitLocker on Windows 8 Enteprise edition OS
-* imgWin10Compatible.vhd: memory unit encrypted with BitLocker (compatible mode) using Windows 10 Enteprise edition OS,
+* imgWin10Compatible.vhd: BitLocker (compatible mode) on Windows 10 Enteprise edition OS,
 * imgWin10NotCompatible.vhd: memory unit encrypted with BitLocker (not compatible mode) using Windows 10 Enteprise edition OS,
 * imgWin10NotCompatibleLong27.vhd: memory unit encrypted with BitLocker (not compatible mode) using Windows 10 Enteprise edition OS with the longest possible password (27 characters)

-Performance
+## Performance
-===

 Here we report the best performance of BitCracker implementations tested on different GPUs.